 First of all, using GROSGRAIN ribbon, start your ribbon at one end using a clothespin to hold while you wrap around a wooden dowel (or in my case a BBQ skewer-okay, I am trying to be resourceful!).
 Place a clothespin to hold in place while wrapping.
 Then when you get to the end of the "dowel", place the another clothespin.
 Do this for 9 dowels.
 (I didn't in this example, but now know why you should)

 I got this idea from Convention.
 It is a $1.50 plate from Walmart, decorative plate holder (Walmart), and then I used Stampin'Up!
 Designer Series Papers, stamps and ribbon to finish the decorated parts.
 I have pictures of the Fall and the Christmas ones.
 I will eventually do one for each season and holiday and will post when finished.
 I used a mini glue dot to hold it in place and then I will store each "insert" on waxpaper when not in season.

 These are great Christmas, Wedding, or anytime gifts and they are fairly inexpensive to make.
 Just time consuming.

 Last night we took the girls to the Ghost Rails, which is a train ride through a building set up to be "scary" for Halloween, but it proved to be very unscary, but they seemed to like it.
 We rode it twice.

-I am a SAHM and I have 4 girls.
-I have been married to my high school sweetheart for 19 years.
-I have been a Stampin'Up! demonstrator for going on 9 years this summer and love it very much.
+I am a SAHM and I have 4 girls and two adorable grandsons.
+I have been married to my high school sweetheart for 22 years.
+I have been a Stampin'Up! demonstrator for 11 years.
 Along with stamping, I try to scrapbook and love spending time with family and friends.